Creating a Stitched Effect Using CSS

 }

-Whilst the :after pseudo-element border will have white color with low intensity, we define it with RGBA color mode.
-Furthermore, we also need to position the :after element 1px from the top and 1px from the left, so its border line is noticable.
+The :after pseudo-element’s border will be white with low opacity, defined using RGBA color mode.
+Furthermore, we need to position the :after element 1px from the top and 1px from the left so its border line is noticeable.

 .icon:after {